 Launching A New Fund

-There are several items you need to consider when setting up or starting a new fund, most importantly the following questions:
+There are several items you need to consider when setting up or starting a hedge fund, most importantly the following questions:

 1. Do I need to be regulated?

 In most cases the answer is yes, but not necessarily.
 There are several factor and considerations to determine whether or not to be regulated, such as where is the manager domiciled, the fund domiciled, and where and whom is the fund marketed to.

 Again, there are several factors and considerations to be discussed before deciding on a jurisdiction.
 Domicile of the manager and investors, requirements and complexity of the regulation in each jurisdiction, and lastly the perception of a jurisdiction to your investors.